nloury/prompt-instructions/instructions/database-standards.md

 - Use read replicas for heavy analytical queries when available

 ## Query Standards
-- Always capitalize operators like SELECT, FROM, CASE
 - Always explicitly reference schema.
 If unsure of schema please clarify.
 - Always use an alias when querying more than 1 table
 - Use batch writes when possible